Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 Fortunately, it’s NEVER too late to make improvements!
 Even if you had your last baby years ago, you can still use postnatal exercises to build proper abdominal and pelvic floor function and banish your back pain, incontinence, and post-pregnancy belly!

-You body has the ability to regenerate constantly and it does this according to movement patterns and nutrition.
+Your body has the ability to regenerate constantly, and it does this according to movement patterns and nutrition.
 With better habits your body regenerates in a better way.

-Some of the women participating in my Better Body after Baby program are new Moms, but others are 30+ years postpartum.
-It’s a journey, but with time, consistency and work, they all experience great results!
+Some of the women participating in my Better Body after Baby program are new Moms, but others are 30+ years postpartum!